AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/migration.md

 ## CIF add-on

-The Experience Manager Cloud Service CIF add-on is the only supported add-on.
+For Experience Manager as a Cloud Service the CIF add-on is the only supported commerce integration solution for Adobe Commerce and 3rd party commerce solutions.
+The CIF add-on is deployed automatically for customers on Experience Manager as a Cloud Service, no manual deployment is needed.
+See [Getting started with AEM Commerce as a Cloud Service](getting-started.md).

+To support projects deploying CIF Adobe provide [AEM CIF Core Components](https://github.com/adobe/aem-core-cif-components).

-CIF 6.5 add-on that is available on Software Distribution is compatible with Cloud Service - no adjustments are required.
+CIF add-on is available for AEM 6.5 as well via the [Software Distribution portal](https://experience.adobe.com/#/downloads/content/software-distribution/en/aem.html).
+It is compatible and provides the same features as the CIF add-on for Experience Manager as a Cloud Service - no adjustments are required.

 Classic CIF with its dependencies is not available anymore.
-Code relying on this CIF version needs to be adjusted to the CIF add-on and its prinicples.
+Code relying on this CIF version using `com.adobe.cq.commerce.api` Java APIs must be adjusted to the CIF add-on and its principles.

-The previous available CIF connector cannot be installed anymore.
-Code relying on this connector need to be adjusted to the CIF add-on and its prinicples.
+The previously available CIF connector cannot be installed anymore.
+Code relying on this connector need to be adjusted to the CIF add-on and its principles.

 ## Project structure

 Learn the [AEM Project Structure](https://docs.adobe.com/content/help/en/experience-manager-cloud-service/implementing/developing/aem-project-content-package-structure.html) and the characteristics of AEM as a Cloud Service.
 Adapt your project setup to the AEM as a Cloud Service layout.
-The main differences here are:
+Compared to AEM 6.5 deployments there are two main differences here are:

 * The GraphQL client OSGI bundle **must not** be included into the AEM project anymore, it is deployed via the CIF add-on
 * OSGI configs for GraphQL client and Graphql Data Service **must not** be included into the AEM project anymore